U.S. Passport Requirements: What’s Needed to Get a Passport?

 Note: Photocopies and notarized copies will not be accepted

-In the event that you changed your name due to marriage or divorce, you will need to bring in a certified copy of your marriage certificate or a court decree that shows your name change.
+In the event that you change your name due to marriage or divorce, you will need to bring in a certified copy of your marriage certificate or a court decree that shows your name change.

 Passport requirements can vary from person to person (depending on their circumstances).
 If you do not fit into the typical application, renewal, or amending process, then you may want to refer to these items to help: